talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 problem instance's folder, and each time the solver is run on the current input data XML file, the name of the solution (its probable folder name) is appended to a new line of this text file.
-So Solutions.txt represents all the solutions obtained for this problem instance, and CurrentSolutions.txt represents all the solutions obtained (sibling [independent] solutions to each other) on the current input data XML file of this problem instance.
+So Solutions.txt represents all the solutions obtained for this problem instance, and CurrentSolutions.txt represents all the solutions obtained (sibling [independent/parallel] solutions to each other) on the current input data XML file of this problem instance.

 **_Modified input and resolving_**: